-The kidneys Biology of the Kidneys and Urinary Tract read more filter and cleanse the blood.
-They also maintain the body’s balance of water, electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more (such as sodium, potassium, bicarbonate, and chloride), and nutrients in the blood.
+The kidneys Biology of the Kidneys and Urinary Tract filter and cleanse the blood.
+They also maintain the body’s balance of water, electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more (such as sodium, potassium, bicarbonate, and chloride), and nutrients in the blood.

 Viewing the Urinary Tract

 Disorders that interfere with the transport functions of the cells lining the tubules are called tubular disorders or transport disorders.
 They include

 These tubular disorders are often hereditary Introduction to Congenital Kidney Tubular Disorders The kidneys filter and cleanse the blood.
 They also maintain the body’s balance of water, dissolved salts ( electrolytes, such as sodium, potassium, and calcium), and nutrients in the blood... read more and many are present at birth.
 Some have other causes such as drugs or other diseases.